AdaCompNUS/despot/README.md

 Documentation can be found in the "[doc](doc/)" directory.

 For a description of our example domains and more POMDP problems see [the POMDP page](http://www.pomdp.org/examples/).

+## Using DESPOT with External Systems
+An example of integrating DESPOT with an external Gazebo simulator can be found in [the DESPOT tutorials page](https://github.com/AdaCompNUS/despot_tutorials.git)

 ## Package Contents